cortega26/PDF-Text-Analizer/README.md

 ## Usage

-1. Run the script: `python3 main.py`
+1. Run the script: ```python3 main.py -u "https://www.example.com/document.pdf" -s "example phrase"```
 2. Enter the URL of the PDF you want to analyze
 3. Enter a word or phrase to search for in the text (optional)
 4. The script will then download the PDF, extract the text, and perform analysis on the text